Avocados, avocado oil and cellulite: facts and myths

 Whole avocados are great, especially so when they replace horrible muffins as a snack, fatty cheese in a salad or horrid bacon on toast.

-And some avocado oil is great, especially when it replaces butter.
+And some avocado oil is great, especially when it replaces butter or - God forbid! -margarine.
 But consuming too much avocado oil is not great.

 For example, excessive olive oil consumption (another healthy omega-9 rich oil) is one of the reasons for obesity in Mediterranean countries like Greece, where people almost drink olive oil.

-Yes, it’s good for the heart to begin with, but 50 pounds of extra weight later, some of it in the stomach area and some of it in the thigh/buttock area, is neither healthy nor good for your appearance anymore, even if the fat stored in the thighs is olive oil / avocado oil fat.
+Yes, it’s good for the heart to begin with, but 50 pounds of extra weight later, some of it on the stomach area and some of it on the thighs/butt, is neither healthy nor good for your appearance anymore, even if the fat stored in the thighs is olive oil / avocado oil fat.

 Do avocados reduce cellulite?